 Used for planning and optimizing routes.
 Create a route map.

-View a larger version of Bubble Map created with eSpatial mapping software.
+View a larger version of a Bubble Map created with eSpatial mapping software

 Bubble maps are one of the best ways to communicate proportional location-based data clearly and concisely.
 Like heat maps, bubble maps can summarize data levels in a particular region.
 Through data layering, they can combine multiple data points such as revenue, customer count, and rep location.